NRLParticipation/NRL-Cookbook/docs/administrators/coach-accreditation-reminders.md

 ---

-## High complexity: Accreditation Compliance Orchestrator
+## High complexity: Accreditation compliance orchestrator

 Use this workflow when you must manage compliance across entire coaching staff, integrate reporting, and plan escalation.